drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 ##

-- precise population prevalence and incidence of ILD hard to establish (classification problems, limitations of registry and insurance claim data)
+- precise population prevalence and incidence of ILD hard to establish (classification problems, limitations of registry and insurance claim data).
-- best historic estimate of incidence 30/100,000 per year, prevalence 70/100,000 (10)
+- best historic estimate of incidence 30/100,000 per year, prevalence 70/100,000.
+(10)
-- IIP most common, IPF 1/3rd of cases, more common in men
+- IIP most common, IPF 1/3rd of cases, more common in men.

 ## 15-20\% of ILD due to occupational and environmental exposures